skip to Main Content

 Look Around, Look Within

 Where a person lives, as well as their economic stability and social connections, are part of what is called “social determinants of health."
-The more these factors work in your favor the more likely you are to have better mental well-being.
-However, when it seems like the world is working against you, your mental health can suffer.
-While many parts of your environment can be out of your control, there are steps you can take to change your space and…
+While many parts of your environment can be out of your control, there are steps you can take to change your space and protect your well-being.

 VIEW ARTICLE